lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 ## Regression test
 The script `regression.py` runs validation tests to check if the different version produce the same results.
-When using parallelisation

-on 20k 343.216 seconds +/- 1.921
+The results are (almost) exactly the same across simulations.
+This was achieved by using numpy's `rng.spawn` to spawn random seed to use across simulations.
+This maintains consistency between parallel and sequential functions.